Particular/docs.particular.net/nservicebus/upgrades/asq-6to7.md

 ### DefaultQueuePerInstance

-`DefaultQueuePerInstance` setting was deprecated and currently for setting this behavior refer to [Individualizing queue names when Scaling-Out](/nservicebus/scalability-and-ha/individualizing-queues-when-scaling-out.md).
+`DefaultQueuePerInstance` setting was deprecated and currently for setting this behavior refer to the [Data distribution](/nservicebus/azure/data-distribution.md) article.

 ### Default value changes